Real Estate & Insurance

 termite protection service agreement

-Here’s what it covers: an initial treatment to create a barrier, scheduled services, and annual inspections to spot activity early.
+Here’s what it covers: an initial treatment to create a barrier, scheduled services, and annual inspections to spot termite activity early.
 If termites show up, a retreatment guarantee kicks in, so the company treats affected areas at no extra charge.
 Typical duration ranges from 1 to 10 years, and you’ll need to renew to maintain coverage.

 What a Termite Warranty Covers and How It Works